What Did Aaron Burr Do After Shooting Alexander Hamilton?

 Facing a tempest of public outrage, Burr eventually set sail for Georgia, where plantation owner and former Senator Pierce Butler offered him sanctuary.

-But the call of vice presidential duty soon rang out.
+Vice presidential duty soon called.
 Because he was president of the Senate, Burr returned to Washington, D.C., that November to oversee the impeachment of anti-Jeffersonian Supreme Court Justice Samuel Chase.
-Not long after—with some help from a contingent of Republican senators—Burr’s case was dropped in New Jersey, though by then, he’d already stepped down from the vice presidency.
+Not long after, with some help from a contingent of Republican senators, Burr’s case was dropped in New Jersey.
+By then, he’d already stepped down from the vice presidency.

 By then, the nation was at war with Great Britain and had largely forgotten his attempted conspiracy.
 Toward the end of his life, Burr went back to New York, where, despite the 1804 ruling, he was never actually tried for murder.
 He revived his law practice and married his second wife, the notorious socialite Eliza Jumel.
 It wasn’t a particularly happy union.
 Jumel hired Alexander Hamilton Jr., Hamilton’s second-oldest son, to sue Burr for divorce.
 A judge finalized their divorce on September 14, 1836.
 Burr died that same day at the age of 80.